Ready to Join a Team with a Winning Record & Solid Reputation?

 - Bathing/Personal Hygiene/Grooming

 Full time employees working 30+ hours/week are offered (after 90 days):

 Employees 21 and older, working 1,000 hours in a 12 month period are also offered (after 1 full year):

 All employees are required to complete a two hour one-on-one orientation prior to starting their employment with Inteli-Care.

-Caregivers and Personal Care Attendants (PCA’s) are also required to pass a criminal background check, a TB test, and pass a CPR & First Aid certification course.
-In addition each Caregiver and Personal Care Attendant is required to complete 12 hours of training per calendar year.
+Personal Care Attendants (PCA’s)/Caregivers are also required to pass a criminal background check, a TB test, and pass a CPR & First Aid certification course.
+In addition each Personal Care Attendant (PCA)/Caregiver is required to complete 12 hours of training per calendar year.